-We’re thrilled to be working with the gardening oracle that is Emma Crawforth of Gardeners’ World.
-To complement our seasonal reccomendations, illustrations and selection of some of our favourite recipes, she’ll be providing top-notch gardening advice, giving us a better understanding of the plants we eat.
+We're thrilled to be working with the gardening oracle that is Emma Crawforth of Gardeners' World.
+To complement our seasonal recommendations and selection of some of our favourite recipes, she’ll be providing top-notch gardening advice, giving us a better understanding of the plants we eat.

-This month is filled with reasons to get outside and enjoy growing your own; with National Allotment Week (12-18 August), Eat Outside Day (31 August) and a bank holiday, it couldn’t be a better time to have Emma on board.
+This month is filled with reasons to get outside and enjoy growing your own; with Eat Outside Day (31 August) and a bank holiday, it couldn’t be a better time to have Emma on board.

 Fully developed colour and shiny skin are good indicators of tomato ripeness – they should feel slightly tender, neither soft nor hard.
 While the fruits ripen best on the plant, left too long they will split.
 Most tomatoes come away from the plant easily, but others need cutting off.
 For the best flavour, choose good varieties – such as Sungold or Black Opal – grow in full sun, neither overwater nor overfeed, and harvest at the right time.
 Refrigeration is the enemy of tomato flavour, but be aware that ripe fruits give off ethylene, which hastens ripening in others, so if you’ve picked a lot, use them quickly.

 Tip: Try adding a splash of vodka to this tomato & basil granita just before serving to make it extra special.

 Also known as green beans or common beans, these need hardly any prep at all.
 You can top and tail them, but we often just take off the woody top stalk and leave the curly end intact.
 Great simmered for just a few mins until tender and dressed in vinaigrette, or the unusual sweet-nutty topping in our maple pecan beans.